Tokyu 2020 series: Formation

+The "M1B" and "M1A" cars are each fitted with two single-arm pantographs.

+Initial 6-car formation

+The original six-car formation was as follows:

+The "M1B" and "M1A" cars were each fitted with two single-arm pantographs.

+Build histories

+The manufacturers and delivery dates for the fleet are as shown below.

 6020 series

 Details of the 6020 series were officially announced on 12 October 2017.
 The first set was delivered from the J-TREC factory in Yokohama in December 2017, followed by a second in January 2018.

-The first sets entered service on 28 March 2018.
+They entered revenue service from 28 March 2018.

 In both sets, car 3 was replaced by a new-build "Q Seat" car built in October 2018.
-The outgoing cars were subsequently used in 2020 series sets 2126F and 2127F.
+The outgoing cars were subsequently used in 2020 series sets 2126 and 2127.
 The Q Seat cars are usually arranged in longitudinal mode, but on specific evening express trains from Ōimachi to Nagatsuta, they are arranged in transverse mode and can be used only with a reservation by paying a small surcharge.

+5-car trains

+On 28 February 2025, Tokyu announced its plans to procure eighteen 5-car 6020 series sets to replace all 9000 and 9020 series sets on local Ōimachi Line services.
+Tokyu states that the new trains offer approximately 40% energy savings over the 9000 series sets and allow for quieter operation.
+These sets feature "5 Cars" stickers on the front ends and blue stickers next to the train doors to distinguish them from the 7-car sets.
+The first such set, 6151, was delivered to the Nagatsuta depot in March of that year.
+The 5-car fleet entered revenue service on 2 July 2025.

 Interior

-Passenger accommodation consists of high-back longitudinal seating throughout, except car 3, which is a "Q Seat" car that features rotating pairs of seats that can be arranged in longitudinal mode or transverse mode.
+Passenger accommodation consists of high-back longitudinal seating throughout, except car 3 in 7-car sets, which is a "Q Seat" car that features rotating pairs of seats that can be arranged in longitudinal mode or transverse mode.
 Security cameras are installed in the cars.

+Formations

+7-car sets

+The 7-car sets are formed as follows:

+Cars 3 and 6 are each fitted with two single-arm pantographs.

+5-car sets

+The 5-car sets are formed as follows:

+Former formations

+The 7-car sets were originally formed as follows:

+Cars 3 and 6 were each fitted with two single-arm pantographs.